gilesjb/copalis.sql/README.md

 ### A Less Simple Query

-When we perform a SQL SELECT,
+When we query a databse,
-we may get more than one record, or read multiple fields.
+we might want to get more than one record, or read multiple fields.
 Define an interface with accessors for the field values, and return it from the query method: